xkohutka/documentation/dev-environment-setup.md

 All repositories have been cloned by using the `dev` branch which is dedicated for project development and holds the latest versions of the code.

+__NOTE: You don't need to download and build all of these repositories manually.
+The backend can fetch all of the maven artifacts automatically from the build server.__

 ### Using IntelliJ IDEA for backend projects

 - We strongly recommend using IntelliJ IDEA for further project development, as it integrates every important technology used in the project, namely Maven, Spring Boot, Angular and more.